Robert Mugabe 'under house arrest'

 Mr Mnangagwa's dismissal last week left Mr Mugabe's wife Grace as the president's likely successor.

-Heavy gun and artillery fire could be heard in northern parts of Harare early on Wednesday.

-Mr Mugabe, 93, has dominated the impoverished country's political scene since it gained independence from the UK in 1980.
+Mr Mugabe, 93, has dominated the country's political scene since it gained independence from the UK in 1980.

-The UK Foreign Office advised Britons "currently in Harare to remain safely at home or in their accommodation until the situation becomes clearer", while the US embassy in Harare advised US citizens in Zimbabwe to "shelter in place" until further notice.
+A Zimbabwean army officer, Major General Sibusiso Moyo, went on air and denied there was a coup, but said the military was targeting "criminals" around President Mugabe.

+Maj Gen Moyo also said Mr Mugabe and his family were "safe and sound and their security is guaranteed".
+It is not clear who is leading the military action.

-The firing heard during the early morning came from Harare's northern suburbs, where Mr Mugabe and a number of government officials live, the BBC's Shingai Nyoka reports from Harare.
+Since then military vehicles have been out on the streets of Harare, while gunfire has been heard from northern suburbs where Mr Mugabe and a number of government officials live.

 In a statement, Mr Zuma's office said: "President Zuma spoke to President Robert Mugabe earlier today who indicated that he was confined to his home but said that he was fine."

+At heart is a power struggle over who succeeds Mr Mugabe.
+The rivalry between his wife Grace and Mr Mnangagwa has split the governing Zanu-PF.

+Following a call from Mrs Mugabe, Mr Mnangagwa was removed from the vice-presidency earlier this month.

-Army chief Gen Constantino Chiwenga, who visited China last week, said on Monday the army was prepared to act to end purges within the ruling Zanu-PF party.
+But on Monday, army chief Gen Constantino Chiwenga said the army was prepared to act to end purges within Zanu-PF.

+One of the leading members of the Zanu-PF faction led by Grace Mugabe, Finance Minister Ignatius Chombo, is being detained, a government source told Reuters.

 An extraordinary gamble